-- Personnel must have appropriate dressing rooms. - Personal clothes and other personal belongings must be stored separately from work clothes. - Facilities and eating may not cause a risk for cross contamination.
-Storing and eating personal lunches is only allowed in specific areas. - Food storage and consumption is only allowed in specific areas, which situated so that shall not cause a risk for cross contamination for production areas. - Buttons and exterior pockets are not allowed on work clothes above the waist when handling uncovered products or materials.
+- Personnel must have appropriate dressing rooms. - Personal clothes and other personal belongings must be stored separately from work clothes. - Facilities and eating shall not cause a risk for cross contamination.
+Food storage and consumption is only allowed in specific areas, which are situated so that shall not cause a risk for cross contamination for production areas. - Buttons and exterior pockets are not allowed on work clothes above the waist when handling uncovered products or materials. - When working with uncovered food products or materials that come in contact with food products, a headpiece that covers the hair entirely and clean work clothes that cover personal clothes must be used. - When working with uncovered food products or materials that come in contact with food products, wearing watches, jewelry, nail polish, artificial nails or eyelashes, and visible piercings is not allowed.